PlayPollen/pollen/README.md

   src/net/         intents up, state + reward events down src/scenes/      Phaser rendering + the dopamine "juice" layer
 ```

+**The server is authoritative.** The client sends *intents* ("I want to harvest
+tile 3,4") and *renders* whatever state comes back.
+It never computes a reward,
+never edits its own wallet, never runs the RNG.
+This gives you three things at
+once: anti-cheat, clean multiplayer sync, and unit-testable game logic.

 ## Why these choices scale